Dkowald/kwld.GitPackage/doc/GitGet.md

 Can be a shorthand ref e.g 'head/main' or 'tag/v1.0'

 -filter:{globs}
-A set of ';' delimited globas to select files. defaults to all.
+A set of ';' delimited globs to select files. defaults to all.

 --cache:[cache-path]